Milanxam/Landing-Page/README.md

 A very crude, yet beautiful project to practice CSS, and positioning with flexbox.

-The site is live at: https://milanxam.github.io/Landing-Page/
+Visit the live site at: https://milanxam.github.io/Landing-Page/

 <br />